Ultrasound of the Thyroid

 How is the procedure performed?

-A pillow will be placed behind the neck to extend the area to be scanned for a thyroid study.
+A pillow may be placed behind the shoulders to extend the area to be scanned for a thyroid ultrasound exam.
 This is especially important for a small child with very little space between the chin and the chest.

 What will I experience during and after the procedure?